val9299/mlops-zoomcamp/02-homework-wandb/README.md

         --data_artifact "<USERNAME>/mlops-zoomcamp-wandb/NYC-Taxi:v0"
     ```
     - change ```<USERNAME>``` to run the command!
-    - Click on Sweeps -> on your run -> analyze hyperparameters importance (Q4)
+    - click on Sweeps -> on your run -> analyze hyperparameters importance (Q4)

 - Create model registry and link the best model to this registry (follow the steps of Manual Linking of [this section](https://docs.wandb.ai/guides/models/walkthrough#1-create-a-new-registered-model)) (Q5)